-I believe 52 should be the minimum number because let's take as a given that the group of 33 actually pulled off a miracle and won the election.
+I believe 52 should be the minimum number for a slate.
+Let's take as a given that the group of 33 actually pulled off a miracle and won the election.
 Even if those 33 were the greatest campaigners in the world and had the most wonderful program that captivated UFT members so they won the election, they would have virtually no power to run the union because they would have no authority over the Executive Board.

 As per the UFT Constitution, the 102 member Executive Board is charged with running the union.
 The Executive Board consists of 90 elected members as well as the UFT's 12 Officers.
 The UFT Constitution states in Article V, Section 6: "The Executive Board shall direct the affairs of this organization."
 Officers only have powers designated by Robert's Rules according to the Constitution and not much more.

 President Michael Mulgrew has taken extraordinary powers because his Unity Caucus allows it.
 Unity members sign a loyalty oath which obligates them to follow the decisions of the leadership in union and public forums.
 If they don't follow the party line, they lose their union perks (jobs and all expense paid trips to AFT and NYSUT conventions).